MonashBioinformaticsPlatform/15-07-swc-r-intro-r/reference.md

 Remove all objects from current environment
 `rm(list = ls())`

-## Data types
+## Data types and structures

-What type is something:
+What you can do with an object largely depends on what "type" it is.

+Check what type of thing you are dealing with:
 `class(x)`

-- "numeric", "character", "factor", "integer", "logical" - Vectors, containing a list of things, all the same type of thing.
+- "numeric", "character", "factor", "integer", "logical" - Vectors, containing a list of things all of the same basic type.
+A 1D data structure.
-- "matrix" - A 2D collection of things, all the same type of thing.
+- "matrix" - Matrices, a rectangular 2D data structure, elements are all of the same basic type.
-- "data.frame" - A 2D data structure.
-A sequence of records (rows), each having certain properties (columns).
+- "data.frame" - Another rectangular 2D data structure.
+A sequence of records (rows), each having certain attributes (columns).
 Each column is all the same type of thing, but different columns can contain different types of thing.

 Insist that a thing have a certain type:
 `as.vector(x)`